 Limit foods containing trans fats.

-Examples of these types of foods include vegetable shortenings, some margarines, baked goods, pie crusts, frostings, and fried foods.
-Check the Nutrition Facts Panel for trans fats.
-You can also check the ingredients list for “hydrogenated” or “partially hydrogenated” vegetable oil.
+Examples of these foods include vegetable shortenings, some types of margarine, baked goods, pie crusts, frostings, and fried foods.
+Luckily, trans fats aren’t used as often as they were in the past, but it’s still a good idea to check the nutrition facts label.
+You can also check the ingredients list for “hydrogenated” or “partially hydrogenated” oil – this is an indicator that your product contains trans fats.

 In general, limit processed carbohydrates such as white rice, bread, and pasta, and most crackers, chips, cookies, and other packaged foods.
 This is beneficial for any woman trying to conceive, and especially important if you have PCOS (Polycystic Ovarian Syndrome).